strideynet/go-ping-ttl/README.md

 ## Usage

 1. Create an instance of the Pinger with `pingttl.New()`
-    a.
-You want to have one of these for the entirey of your application.
-Inject it like you would other dependencies, or store it globally (🤢).
 2. Call `.Ping()` with a context and the address of the host you want to ping.

-    a.
-Ping timeouts are driven by context, so if you want the ping to timeout, use `context.WithTimeout()` or similar.
+**Your entire application should have a single instance of Pinger.
+Store it globally (🤢), or preferably, inject it as a dependency!**

 ```go
 pinger := pingttl.New()